Sunday, November 23, 2025

 In her case, she's kept alive the memory of two souls who were cruelly persecuted and then executed by the Nazis in 1944.
 For more than 80 years, she's borne witness to their tragic ends.

-And the least I can do is spread the word about her work, and share in the toil in one tiny way by translating her short stories.
+And the least I can do, as a translator of her work, is spread the word about her work, and share in the toil in one tiny way by translating her short stories.

 Publishing This Darkness Will Never End, my translation of Edith's first short story collection, has been the highlight of my year, and it's given me membership in a club I deem quite special: the group of translators of Edith's work.
 They are translators of work by an Italian woman author.
 And last but not least, they are translators of works by Holocaust survivors.